Inflaton fragmentation in E-models of cosmological $\alpha$-attractors: E-models of the -attractors

 which are in good agreement with the predictions of the E-models:

 for $\alpha\ltsim\mathcal{O}(10)$.
 We plot the prediction of the E-models for various $\alpha$ in $(n_s,~r)$ plane, in Fig.~\ref{fig:nsr}.

-Now we comment on the inflationary observables predicted by T-models of the $\alpha$-attractors.
+Now we also comment on the inflationary observables predicted by T-models of the $\alpha$-attractors.
 The potential shape of the T-model is very similar to that of the E-models in large field regime.
-In fact, their predictions of the primordial fluctuations coincide with each other for $\alpha\ll N$, that is, two models are almost degenerate in $(n_s,~r)$ plane.
-However, as we mentioned before, the coherent oscillation after inflaton is driven by different potential in each model.
-Thus, the condition for the formation of I-balls in E-models differs from that in T-models, as we will see in the following sections.
+In fact, their predictions of the inflationary observables coincide with each other for $\alpha\ll N$, that is, two models are almost degenerate in $(n_s,~r)$ plane.
+However, the condition for the formation of I-balls in E-models differs from that in T-models, as we will see in the following sections.

 Finally, we calculate the field value of the inflaton at the end of the inflation $\phi_{\rm end}$, which we will use later.
 The end of the inflation is defined by the condition $\epsilon,|\eta|\sim1$.
-Then the field value of the inflaton takes a value
+At that time, the field value of the inflaton takes a value

-We adopt $\phi_{\rm end}$ as our initial condition of the oscillation after inflation.
-Strictly speaking, of course, the amplitude of the oscillation is slightly larger than $\phi_{\rm end}$, since $\dot{\phi}_{\rm end}\neq0$.
-However, it damps to $\phi_{\rm end}$ by cosmic expansion in a time scale that is negligible compared to that of the fragmentation of $\phi$, which is longer than $\mathcal{O}(100)m^{-1}$ as we will see later.
+In the following, we adopt $\phi_{\rm end}$ as the initial value of the oscillation after inflation.
+Strictly speaking, of course, the amplitude of the oscillation is slightly larger than $\phi_{\rm end}$ since $\dot{\phi}_{\rm end}\neq0$.
+However, it damps to $\phi_{\rm end}$ by cosmic expansion in a time scale that is negligible compared to that of the fragmentation of the inflaton.
 Since the fragmentation is more efficient for a larger oscillation amplitude, this choice of the initial condition is rather conservative for the I-ball formation.